matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Sessions ``[ONGOING]``
 ~~~~~~~~~~~~~~~~~~~~~~
 ..
 NOTE::
  - Offline mode?
 How does that work with sessions?
+Separate endpoint to say
+   "start a session only"?

 A session is a group of requests sent within a short amount of time by the same
 client.
 Sessions time out after a short amount of time without any requests.